amanrai31/React2/README5.md

 }

 ```

  Above => `itemsRef` doesn’t hold a single DOM node.
 Instead, it holds a Map from item ID to a DOM node

+### Accessing another component’s DOM nodes

+We can pass refs from parent component to child components just like any other prop.

+### When React attaches the refs

+In React, every update is split in two phases:

+- During render, React calls your components to figure out what should be on the screen.
+- During commit, React applies changes to the DOM.

+In general, you don’t want to access refs during rendering.
+During the first render, the DOM nodes have not yet been created, so ref.current will be null.
+And during the rendering of updates, the DOM nodes haven’t been updated yet.
+So it’s too early to read them.

+Before updating the DOM, React sets the affected `ref.current` values to `null`.
+After updating the DOM(commit), React immediately sets them to the corresponding DOM nodes.

+**NOTE :** Usually, you will access refs from event handlers.
+If you want to do something with a ref, but there is no particular event to do it in, you might need an Effect.

+**Flushing state updates synchronously with flushSync** => `import { flushSync } from 'react-dom'`.
+Immediately apply state updates synchronously instead of batching them.
+It's part of React's concurrent features control.

+**NOTE :** Use sparingly: flushSync can hurt performance by preventing React's optimizations.
+Synchronous rendering: Updates happen immediately, blocking the main thread.
+Emergency escape hatch: Only use when you absolutely need immediate DOM updates

+### Best practices for DOM manipulation with refs

+Refs are an escape hatch.
+You should only use them when you have to “step outside React”. e.g. managing focus, scroll position, play, pause or calling browser APIs(timer etc) that React does not expose.

+However, if you try to modify the DOM manually, you can risk conflicting with the changes React is making.